GreycLab/gmic-community/news/gmic340_en.md

 _Fig.3.1.1.
 The __Colors / Mixer [Generic]__ filter enriches the already available arsenal of filters for contrast and color enhancement._
 ===

 Let's also talk about the **Details / Sharpen [Alpha]** filter, which, as its name suggests, allows for fine detail enhancement in photographs.
-It minimizes the appearance of edge "halos", a common artifact arising from many detail enhancement filters.
+It minimizes the appearance of edge halos, a common artifact arising from many detail enhancement filters.
 The Details/Sharpen [Alpha] filter is based on an original technique of pyramidal decomposition of the image obtained from an [_Alpha blending_](https://en.wikipedia.org/wiki/Alpha_compositing) operator.

 ===
 [![Filter 'Details / Sharpen (Alpha)'](https://gmic.eu/gmic340/thumbs/filter_sharpen_alpha.png)](https://gmic.eu/gmic340/img/filter_sharpen_alpha.jpg)
 _Fig.3.1.2.
-The __Details / Sharpen [Alpha]__ filter allows for fine detail enhancement in photographs, minimizing the appearance of "halos"._
+The __Details / Sharpen [Alpha]__ filter allows for fine detail enhancement in photographs, minimizing the appearance of halos._
 ===

 ===
 [![Filter 'Details / Sharpen (Alpha)'](https://gmic.eu/gmic340/thumbs/filter_sharpen_alpha2.png)](https://gmic.eu/gmic340/img/filter_sharpen_alpha2.jpg)
 _Fig.3.1.3.
-"Before/After" details illustrating the interest of the __Details / Sharpen [Alpha]__ filter._
+Before/After details illustrating the interest of the __Details / Sharpen [Alpha]__ filter._
 ===

 Finally, the **Layers / Spatial Blend Multi-Layers** filter merges into a single image multiple shots from the same viewpoint, while harnessing a spatial linear gradient between the various views.
 For example, one can photograph the same scene over day and night time intervals, then employ this spatial fusion filter to create time-transitional images like the one illustrated below: